Chemical Engineer | Python Developer | Machine Learning Enthusiast

 - Isaac Asimov

-A web application that provides an intuitive interface for using the GNNePCSAFT model to predict thermodynamic properties.
-Built with Django and deployed as a Docker container for easy access.
+A web application that provides an intuitive interface for using the GNNPCSAFT model to predict thermodynamic properties.
+Built with Django and deployed as a Docker container and as an Electron app for easy access.

 Developing innovative membranes for carbon capture as part of doctoral research within the Chemical Engineering Department.